Gershon Iskowitz: Early career

-In 1952 he attended the Artist's Workshop, Toronto (until 1959–60) and began sketching trips to Markham and Uxbridge.
+In 1952, he attended the Artist's Workshop, Toronto (until 1959–1960) and began sketching trips to Markham and Uxbridge.
 He had his first exhibition with the Canadian Society of Graphic Art (CSGA) in 1954, submitting two works for $300 CAD each.
-Iskowitz continued to regularly exhibited with the society for the next 9 years.
+Iskowitz continued to exhibit regularly with the society for the next 9 years.
 Through his participation with the CSGA, Iskowitz befriended influential artists in the Toronto region, even exhibiting with members of the prestigious Painters Eleven.
 In 1954, he began attending a series of painting summer schools run by Bert Weir, where artists mentored students in McKellar, Ontario in exchange for food and lodgings.

 10 years after he began attending the Artist's Workshop, Iskowitz was able to afford his own studio space, a two room apartment along Spadina Avenue in Toronto.
-While working out of his Spadina studio in the early 60's, Iskowitz exhibited at new spaces in the city, holding his first solo exhibition at the Hayter Gallery in 1957.
+While working out of his Spadina studio in the early 1960s, Iskowitz exhibited at new spaces in the city, holding his first solo exhibition at the Hayter Gallery in 1957.

 Gershon said "there was that period after '65 for a while when people would say, 'Do you still paint?' and I'd say, 'Yes, yes, I still paint.'
 And they'd say painting is dead, you know.
 Or if they didn't say that they'd say, 'Why don't you use acrylics?'
 Well, I tried them, but I stayed with oils, and the watercolours I'd been doing since I was a kid.
 It doesn't matter what you use, it matters how you use it."

-Abstraction & Northern Canada
+Abstraction and Northern Canada

-There is no definitive date at which Iskowitz evolved into abstract and non-representational painting, but by the mid-1960's his work had taken on a largely different character.
+There is no definitive date at which Iskowitz evolved into abstract and non-representational painting, but by the mid-1960s his work had taken on a largely different character.
 Inspired by a conversation with photographer John Reeves, Iskowitz grew an interest in "aerial perspectives."
 On a Canada Council travel grant in 1967, Iskowitz chartered an aircraft to view the coast of the Hudson Bay, an encounter which a significant mark on the artist's practice.

 As Iskowitz grew successful working in abstract painting, he returned to the sub-Arctic for numerous study trips.
 In 1971, he visited James Bay, and returned to Yellowknife in both 1973 and 1975.
 Following his encounters with northern Canada, Iskowitz' art grew less representational.
 A lover of music, Iskowitz often harmonized the classical melodies he played in the studio with his compositions, producing series like Seasons, a set of diptych oil paintings.